luisbobadilladias/luisbobadilladias/README.md

 I currently work at Plub designing ingestion frameworks, orchestration workflows, and AWS Lakehouse components (S3, Glue, Athena, Lake Formation).

-In parallel, I work as a Data Engineering Consultant, helping startups and growing teams design and implement strong data foundations — from ingestion and modeling to infrastructure and governance.
+In parallel, I work with early-stage teams to design and implement strong technical foundations — from data platforms and backend services to infrastructure and governance.

-My interests sit at the intersection of data engineering, cloud infrastructure, and data architecture.
+My work sits at the intersection of data platforms, cloud architecture, and backend systems.

 ⸻